Legal Advice for Compensation Insurance Claims & TPD Payouts

 Workers’ Compensation

 All Australian employers have a legal duty to ensure a safe and healthy workplace.
-You can seek WorkCover compensation when you are physically or mentally injured at work or acquire a work-related illness.
+If you sustain a physical or mental injury at work or develop a work-related illness, you can pursue WorkCover compensation.
 In this case, you are claiming against your employer’s workers’ compensation insurance coverage, which is generally your state WorkCover insurer.
-Once your claim is accepted, you can receive funds for lost wages, medical expenses, travel costs etc., and a lump sum permanent impairment payout for long-term severe and permanent injuries (above a certain threshold)
+Once your claim is accepted, you can receive funds for lost wages, medical expenses, travel costs etc., and a lump sum permanent impairment payout for long-term severe and permanent injuries (above a certain threshold).

 Common types of workers’ compensation cases include: